jorritfolmer/puppet-splunk/README.md

 ### Example 7

 Splunk search head clustering (SHC) not only requires configuration management, but also some orchestration to get it up and running.

-Since Puppet mainly does configuration management, you can use the exampe below to configure a staging server as search head cluster node.
-The resulting configuration directories in `/opt/splunk/etc/apps/puppet_*/` can then be copied to a search head deployer in `/opt/splunk/etc/shcluster/apps` who will further take care of managing the SHC node configuration.
+Since the SH Deployer also has an active role in configuration management, you will have to take some extra steps in the right order to prevent Puppet and SH deployer from interferring with each other.

 ```
+node 'splunk-sh1.internal.corp.tld',
+     'splunk-sh2.internal.corp.tld',
-node 'splunk-staging.internal.corp.tld' {
+     'splunk-sh3.internal.corp.tld'  {
   class { 'splunk':
     ...
     shclustering   => {